carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ```
 {: .bash}

-To recursively copy a directory, we just add the `-r` (recursive) flag:
+To recursively copy a directory, we just add the `-r` (recursive) flag (caution: this recursive option will multiply the number of files, often quickly):

 ```
 {{ site.local.prompt }} scp -r some-local-folder {{ site.remote.user }}@{{ site.remote.login }}:target-directory/